saisriharsha2003/sample_notenexus/Readme.md

 ## Project Overview

-**NoteNexus** is designed to simplify collaborative note management with the following key features:
+**SyncNote** is designed to simplify collaborative note management with the following key features:
 - **User Authentication**: Secure registration and login system.
 - **Home Page**: A personalized welcome screen with a navigation bar.
 - **Add Notes**: Create notes with visibility options (`Public` or `Private`).